dhruva-shashi/coderunner/README.md

 - Create a file for input and name it `input.txt`
 - Create a file for output and name it `output.txt`
 - Write the code in a file named `codefile.cpp`
-- Run coderunner using the following command
+- Run coderunner using the command `$ coderunner`

-`$ coderunner`
+- The input will be read from `input.txt` and the output will be written to `output.txt`